Floorp-Projects/Floorp/gfx/doc/AsyncPanZoom.md

 <li value="8">
 The call stack unwinds back to the widget code, which sends two notifications to the APZ code on the input thread.
 The first notification is via APZCTreeManager::ContentReceivedInputBlock, and informs the APZ whether the input block was cancelled.
-The second notification is via APZCTreeManager::SetTargetAPZC, and informs the APZ the results of the Gecko hit-test during event dispatch.
+The second notification is via APZCTreeManager::SetTargetAPZC, and informs the APZ of the results of the Gecko hit-test during event dispatch.
 Note that Gecko may report that the input event did not hit any scrollable frame at all.
-These notifications happen only once per input block.
+The SetTargetAPZC notification happens only once per input block, while the ContentReceivedInputBlock notification may happen once per block, or multiple times per block, depending on the input type.
 </li>
 <li value="9">
  <ol>